Sears ParkSears Park, Pavilion and Performing Arts Gazebo

 News, History, and Upcoming East Hampton CT Events

-Welcome to the Official East Hampton, CT Historical Society.
+Thank you Visting CHS for stopping by the Official East Hampton, CT Historical Society.
 Our Webite intends to provide information to the public about the Chatham Historical Society’s upcoming Calendar Events and Programs with the purpose of bringing together people interested in the History of Cobalt, Middle Haddam, and East Hampton, Connecticut.

 Follow us on Social Media